See exclusive deals in your area

 Finally, the new E-Class comes with a choice of high-end Burmester sound systems, both of which use some structural members of the body as passive speakers.
 The more expensive sound system has 23 speakers and 3-D sound staging.

 What is it, mostly?
-The E300 feels more like a closing statement in the case that Mercedes is making—that it deserves the tech mantle, more than the arrivistes.
+The E300 more like a closing statement in the case that Mercedes is making—that it deserves the tech mantle, more than the arrivistes.

 The Car Connection Consumer Review

 Worth the wait